North Carolina and South Carolina Military Divorce Attorneys

 Finally, there are a few last things to know before filing for a military divorce in North or South Carolina.

-- Know your rights (as the service member or spouse)
+Clarify your rights and obligations as either the service member or the non-military spouse

 How to File for Separation in North and South Carolina